StormTersteeg/carve/README.md

 ## About The Project

+Carve is a css compressor with a simple command-line interface.
+You can have multiple instances of Carve to compress files while you develop.
+The application detects file changes.
+No installation required.

 I created Carve because I often use online compressors for my CSS.
 Sometimes, I want to compress my CSS when no internet is around.
 Carve may not be the best compressor around, but it works.

-Carve is a css compressor with a simple command-line interface.
-You can have multiple instances of Carve to compress files while you develop.
-The application detects file changes.

 <img src="https://projects.dontdalon.com/assets/img/screen3.png">